List of Tsubasa: Reservoir Chronicle original video animations: Production

-For Tokyo Revelations, Production I.G made research on real parts from the city of Tokyo including the two factions' areas: The Tokyo Tower and the Metropolitan Government Building.
+For Tokyo Revelations, Production I.G researched real parts from the city of Tokyo including the two factions' areas: The Tokyo Tower and the Metropolitan Government Building.

 In contrast to the Tsubasa: Reservoir Chronicle television series which was directed by Koichi Mashimo from Bee Train, the OVAs were directed by Shunsuke Tada from Production I.G.
 He was assisted by Clamp writer Nanase Ohkawa.
 Tada felt nervous when working in the two OVAs due to how challenging was the production, especially because of how popular was the original series.
 He did not find this production of Tsubasa different from the television series with the exception of the fact that most viewers bought special versions of the manga to watch them.

 In regards to Tokyo Revelations, Tada faced the idea of the scenarios challenging to the setting being based on the city of Tokyo which led the team to make research in order to produce a visually appealing area.
 However, it does not mean that it would beautiful if it is made into a video as it is, so he might talk about that part in the form of following up in the actual work.
 In contrast to the realism of Tokyo Revelations, Spring Thunder Chronicles took a more fantasy style due to its different worlds explored.
 A common element in regards to the fantasy style of Spring Thunder Chronicles is how the ancient Japan world tends to heavily focus on cherry blossom flowers.

 The main cast from the television series returned with Miyu Irino now playing the two identical characters who serve as protagonist: the returning Syaoran and the new Syaoran who briefly appeared in the series.
 Since he has to voice the two characters, Irino found this work challenging as he need to give both Syaoran distinct personalities but was still looking forward to their fight scenes.
 Yui Makino plays the role of Sakura who reflected on how Sakura changed across the narrative as, in the first episode of the television series she acted cheerful and high spirited.
 However, after losing her soul, Sakura was calmer and gradually returned to her previous self based on the how Syaoran recovered its parts, the Feathers.
 Daisuke Namikawa plays Fai D. Flowright and lamented that his darker personality was not fully explored as the OVAs skipped his backstory.

 Tsubasa Tokyo Revelations features two pieces of theme music.
 "Synchronicity" performed by Yui Makino is the opening theme.
 "Last Fruit" (さいごの果実, Saigo no Kajitsu) performed by Maaya Sakamoto is the ending theme.
 When writing "Saigo no Kajitsu", Sakamoto described Syaoran's fate as sad because he becomes the antagonist of his friends and is a clone.
 It was translated into English by FUNimation Entertainment.
 For the second series, "Sonic Boom" performed by Maaya Sakamoto is the opening theme.
 "Kioku no Mori" (記憶の森) performed by FictionJunction Yuuka is the ending theme.